Youth

 Am I able to accept a grant if I’m currently on ODSP?

 Folks can keep their ODSP benefit while gainfully employed.
 Earnings are capped at $1,000 per month on top of what you receive from ODSP.
-In 2022, the ODSP earning cap was increased from $200 to $1000 per month.
-For every dollar earned past the $1,000 cap ODSP claws back $0.75.
+In 2022, the ODSP earning cap increased from $200 to $1000 per month.
+For every dollar earned past the $1,000 cap, ODSP claws back $0.75.
 After the $1,000/month cap, you are entitled to $10,000 in-kind compensation annually.
-To learn, more visit: www.ontario.ca/page/ontario-disability-support-program.
+Visit ontario.ca/page/ontario-disability-support-program.
 If you have questions regarding programming and ODSP, contact the IYCFF Program Director.

 What happens if COVID-19 impacts my project?